jpeddicord/cse560/Assembler/doc/src/test_plan.rst

 testing: creating test cases for individual procedures as they are created to ensure our entire program will function as intended.
 Most of our team's unit testing experience has come from Java with the use of JUnit tests.
 Due to the fact we are not using Java for this project, we were required to find an alternative.
-We chose to use 'NUnit <http://www.nunit.org/>'_ which is very similar in functionality to JUnit but is compatible with C#.
+We chose to use `NUnit <http://www.nunit.org/>`_ which is very similar in functionality to JUnit but is compatible with C#.
 Below we have a list of all of the current unit tests.
 Included with each test is a test number, the purpose of the test, if the expected results have been acheived, concerns with the test (either concerns that there may be something wrong with the test, that it doesn't test